salpharre/Bootstrap-Portfolio/README.md

 ### General Info

 Project webpage is a personal portfolio to showcase past, current and future projects.
-Through the link below it's currently only it's first rendition but with my growing knowledge of full-stack web development, it shall grow from here.
+It is composed of four html files: the home page (index), portfolio page (porfolio), about me page (about), and contact page (contact).
+Each page can easily be traveled to via the navbar in the header, where my name and a personally made logo graces it.

 #### Technologies